 How the cheese gets to you

 All Alpine Express cheese are shipped in environmentally friendlier, insulated cardboard boxes.
-The cheese is bolstered with recycled packing paper & kept cold with an food grade ice gel pack.
-It is shipped via Australia Post’s Express Post service.
-Please check if your delivery postcode is part of it, or see Australia Post’s Express Delivery Estimator (origin is ‘Brisbane Metro’).
-Note: local pick-ups or Brisbane Metro Courier services are no longer offered.
+The cheese is bolstered with recycled packing paper & kept cold with food grade ice gel pack(s).
+It is shipped the fastest possible service, usually Australia Post Express.
+See Australia Post’s Express Delivery Estimator (origin is ‘Brisbane Metro’).
+From time to time we may choose a different shipping provider depending on speed of service, costs and other factors.

-Unless noted otherwise, all Cheese Boxes are sent on Wednesdays with an order cut-off time at 9am (Sydney time) that day.
+Unless noted otherwise, all cheese boxes are sent on Mondays with an order cut-off time at 9am (Sydney time) that day.
 You will get a tracking number to follow your parcel’s progress.